Maryam Nawaz: Acquittal in corruption case

-A corruption conviction against Maryam, and her husband Muhammad Safdar has been reversed by an Islamabad High Court on 29 September 2022.
-Maryam Nawaz, the daughter of three-time former Prime Minister Nawaz Sharif, is now qualified to run for office following the Court's acquittal.

 For assisting and aiding her father in the purchase of London flats that were acquired via dishonest means, Maryam had been given a seven-year prison sentence in July 2018.
 Safdar had also received a one-year sentence.
 Despite receiving a 10-year prison term for himself, Nawaz Sharif was granted bail in 2019 so he could travel to the United Kingdom for medical care.
-He hasn't been back since.

-Maryam Nawaz, who was also granted bail in 2019, appealed the accountability court's 2018 decision before the Islamabad High Court in October of last year.
-After the decision on 29 September 2022, Maryam addressed the media and said that her father had endured more persecution than any other leader in the history of the nation.

-Personal wealth
+Soon after Maryam's uncle Shehbaz Sharif came into power in 2022 as Prime Minister after a vote of no confidence against Imran Khan, changes were made to the senior leadership of the National Accountability Bureau, and under questionable circumstances, a corruption conviction against Maryam and her husband was overturned by an Islamabad High Court on 29 September 2022 with no additional information being given.
+This was around the same time several corruption cases against the Sharif family were closed, including those on Shehbaz Sharif's son Hamza Shehbaz and Shehbaz Sharif himself.

+Wealth

-In 2011 on a TV show with Pakistani Anchor Sana Bucha, Maryam said she owned no properties in central London let alone in Pakistan.
+In 2011 on a TV show with Pakistani anchor Sana Bucha, Maryam said she owned no properties in central London let alone in Pakistan.
 It was later revealed in 2017 by a Joint Investigation Team that "she was the beneficiary of the London flats and she purposely never declared the ownership of these overseas properties, submitted fake documents, and misled the Supreme Court of Pakistan".
 Her conviction was overturned on 29 September 2022 related to the purchase of apartments in London.
-The two judge panel of the Islamabad High Court dismissed prosecution's case against her.
+The two-judge panel of the Islamabad High Court dismissed prosecution's case against her.